 For more information about Premartial Counseling through Grace, please proceed to the Premarital Counseling information below.
 Premarital counseling will expose you to God's amazing truths regarding marriage so that you are personally and spiritually prepared to make this very important lifelong commitment.

 Wedding Ministry Policy

 Thank you for considering the use of our Grace Bible Church facility for your wedding ceremony.
 We believe that the marriage union is established by God and designed to be a visible portrayal of Jesus Christ’s love relationship with His Bride, the Church.
 Thus, the relationship between a husband and wife is one which must be established upon each person’s individual relationship with Jesus Christ.
 We thank God that He has brought you together and given you the desire to enter into a holy, life-long covenant of marriage.
 We look forward to serving you by considering your request to use our facilities.

 If a Grace officiant will perform your ceremony, he will meet with you to make sure you understand the Biblical basis of marriage and are eligible and prepared to enter into this relationship.
 We ask you to read our Marriage Eligibility Statement, Wedding Ministry Policy and Wedding Application first.
 Please know that we reserve the right to postpone your wedding, if necessary.
 Also, we do allow other officiants to perform weddings at Grace.
-Those requests will go through our Pastor of Family Ministry prior to confirming the use of the facility.
+Those requests will go through a Community & Care Pastor prior to confirming the use of the facility.